joshgerdes/jekyll-uno/_posts/2020-02-29-First look at Universal Automation Desktop.md

 7. Press Enter
 ![UniversalAutomationPowerShellVersions](/images/posts/Universal_Automation_PowerShellVersions.png)

-Now when you run your scripts, you can specify what Version of PowerShell to use!
+Now when you run your scripts, you can now specify what Version of PowerShell to use!

 ## Run the script